 The LiU researchers continue to break new ground, with research projects in new fields such as loneliness, perfectionism and stress recovery.
 And the internet allows new forms of treatment to be developed and tested more quickly and efficiently.

 Mental ill-health is a major social problem that we have not yet come to grips with.
 In many cases, online therapy is a possible way forward, especially when dealing with stress or a breakdown.
-Today, several Swedish counties and regions offer online CBT, and more are on the way.
+Today, most Swedish regions offer online CBT.
 There’s a shortage of trained CBT therapists, and with internet-delivered treatment, more people can get help more quickly.
 The result: benefits for both individuals and society.